se-panfilov/anarchy-engine/packages/anarchy-legal/src/Templates/SECURITY_NON_COMMERCIAL_TEMPLATE.md

 ## In / Out of Scope

 - **In scope:** issues that materially impact the confidentiality, integrity, or availability of the {{PRODUCT_TERM}}’s code or its documented build/update mechanisms, as **we** publish them.
-- **Out of scope:** social engineering, physical attacks, denial-of-service on third-party platforms, vulnerabilities in hosting/store/kernel infrastructure not packaged with the Project, issues in **unofficial forks**, repackaged distributions, or downstream products.
+- **Out of scope:** social engineering, physical attacks, denial-of-service on third-party platforms, vulnerabilities in hosting/store/kernel infrastructure not packaged with the {{PRODUCT_TERM}}, issues in **unofficial forks**, repackaged distributions, or downstream products.

 ## Safe Harbor